stfnbssl/wizzi/packages/wizzi-mtree/lib/loader/readme.md

 <td>
 An mTree brick mixed in a mixing mTree brick`using the command <bold>[path]([params])</bold>.`

-<p>The tree structure is mixed but the value context remain distinct.`Context values declared in the mixed nodes are created in`
+<p>The tree structure is mixed but the value context remain distinct.Context values declared in the mixed nodes are created in
-`the scope of the mixed mTree brick and do not interfere with the mixer.`
+the scope of the mixed mTree brick and do not interfere with the mixer.
 </p>

 </tr>